ahmadacw/Content-aware-image-resizing/README.md

 2. Minimal loss but also with maximum energy for the produced image, these two parameters need to be balanced, Using some trial and error.

+To enlarge an image we do the exact same process but instead of removing the seam we add another identicale seam.

-For can see the preformance of each method in the results folder.
+See the preformance of each method in the results folder.
+** by seam I mean a path from a side of the image to the opposing side.